gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Software model improvements

+#### Model data report

+The model report can very verbose by default: for each node of the model, it will show you the types of the properties as well as the rules that created or mutated them.
+However, you might only want to see the data that the model contains, and only the data, for example to validate your build configuration.
+In that case, you can now do this by calling `gradle model --format=short`.
+By default, Gradle still outputs the most complete report, which is equivalent to calling `gradle model --format=full`.

 #### Fine grained application of rules

 TBD - A new kind of rule method is now available, which can be used to apply additional rules to some target.